 My skin loved the 5% version, however, the 10% was a completely different story for me.
 Since I enjoyed using the milder version, I thought I should step up my game and try to take on the bigger sister instead.
 I wanted even better results, so who can blame me for that?

 But, little did I know my skin would immediately start rebelling against this decision.
 My skin broke out very badly after using this product and I have been avoiding it ever since.
 It still has a place on my shelfie, but it’s not going anywhere near my skin anytime soon.

-The reason why I added it on this list, tho, is because many people seem to enjoy this product and my skin’s reaction seems to be falling in the category of “isolated incidents” when you take a look at the customer reviews on this product.
+I added it to this list because many people seem to enjoy this product and my skin’s reaction seems to be falling in the category of “isolated incidents” when you take a look at the customer reviews on this product.

 Paula’s Choice – Smoothing Treatment 10% AHA

-I’ve already mentioned this product in my guide to using glycolic acid, so since it’s a blend of exfoliating acids and I briefly touched on this earlier, I will mention it again.
+I’ve already mentioned this product in my guide to using glycolic acid, but since it’s a blend of exfoliating acids and I briefly touched on this earlier, I will mention it again.

-It’s great for mature skin types as it has a blend of several alpha hydroxy acids including glycolic, lactic, and malic acid and it works to rejuvenate the skin and minimize fine lines and wrinkles.
+It’s great for mature skin types as it has a blend of several alpha hydroxy acids, including glycolic, lactic, and malic acid.
+It works to rejuvenate the skin and minimize fine lines and wrinkles.